 - Slather it between layers of chocolate cake or vanilla cake frosted with cream cheese frosting or whipped chocolate buttercream.

-- Use it as a filling for an icebox cake, vanilla cupcakes, or chocolate cupcakes.
+- Use it as a filling for this chocolate cherry bundt cake, a chocolate cherry tart, vanilla cupcakes, or chocolate cupcakes.

 - Try it as a topping for yogurt parfaits, overnight oats, cheesecake, or for a crumb cake.